-Services that are covered for you What you must pay when you get these services Annual routine physical exams (except Harbor plan members) Routine physical exams are covered if the exam is medically appropriate preventive care in accord with generally accepted professional standards of practice.
+Services that are covered for you What you must pay when you get these services • †Nonemergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Annual routine physical exams Routine physical exams are covered if the exam is medically appropriate preventive care in accord with generally accepted professional standards of practice.
 This exam is covered once every 12 months.
 There is no coinsurance, copayment, or deductible for this preventive care.
-Note: Not covered for Harbor plan members.
 Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
 There is no coinsurance, copayment, or deductible for the annual wellness visit.
-Bone mass measurement† For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
 There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
 Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39.
 One screening mammogram every 12 months for women age 40 and older.
 Clinical breast exams once every 24 months.
 There is no coinsurance, copayment, or deductible for covered screening mammograms.